Villa del Sol Sweet Cherry Farms

 2 large eggs

-1 c. dried tart cherries
+1 cup dried cherries

-3/4 c. chopped walnuts
+3/4 cup chopped walnuts

-1/2 c. chopped pecans
+1/2 cup chopped pecans

-12 oz. bag of Saco semi-sweet chocolate chunks
+12 oz. bag of semi-sweet chocolate chunks

 Preheat oven to 375 degrees.
 In large bowl, cream together butter, Crisco, sugars and vanilla and almond extract.
 Beat until creamy.
 Beat in eggs.
 Gradually add flour, baking soda and salt.
 Mix well.
 Stir in chocolate chunks, cherries and nuts.
 Mix well.